nycae/sherlock-vs-moriarty-solution/README.md

 In **Milestone 2**  we have to predict when Moriarty will attack the device with Sherock in order to build a model.
 * [Milestone 2](https://github.com/RoberPlaza/MachineLearningLAB/tree/master/milestone2)

+In **Milestone 3**  we will finalize the model developed in the previous milestone and draw the relevant conclusions.
 * [Milestone 3](https://github.com/RoberPlaza/MachineLearningLAB/tree/master/milestone3)

 ## Software
 This project is being developed using Python 3.X and the Spyder IDE from the Anaconda tools.
 ## Members